 How often should one take the SAT?
 What score ensures admission into the Ivies?
 What is the ranking of this school?
 Shouldn’t one take both SAT and ACT?
 My dream college is asking for scores of 2 Subject SATs.
 Should I take 5?

-These are the most frequent queries school students ask in the process of and then applying to colleges for undergraduate programs.
+These are the most frequent queries school students ask in the process of preparing for the SAT test and then applying to colleges for undergraduate programs.
 Clearly the entire exercise is driven by a single objective – becoming part of a school that ‘ranks’ really high.
 Great.
 Of course it is a wonderful achievement to be at an Ivy college and the prerogative of every student.
 But will retaking the SAT and getting that ever elusive ‘perfect’ score ensure admission?
 As far as this score battle goes, it is hard to tell what score is good.
 It may sound out of a fairy tale but the truth is there have been students who were admitted to schools despite SAT scores below the school’s average score and others who had mind blowing figures in terms of scores but who were rejected.
 After all the months of relentless labor, sleepless nights and near insane routines for preparation a student may (and I insist ‘may’) actually nail the exam but not the admission.

 Ideally two attempts at the SAT are sufficient to do what one wants with the test.
 After a hearty preparation that should include vocabulary sessions, reading practice and loads of grammar, math routines and full length tests timed to the second, a student is able to do a fine enough job of the test and score close to his best.
 At the same time, this attempt throws up for the test taker areas that can be improved on and so it is wise to take another attempt, with a gap of 1 or two months, to score higher.
 But believing that each attempt will scale the score up is like believing in magic!
 It is an exception not the rule.
 So SAT takers should avoid the folly of retaking the test again and again unless between each attempt the input has been humungous.